 14. Quick grammar checker FAQ

-I hope that by now you already made up your mind about which app is better for you.
+I hope that by now you already decided about which app is better for you.
 But I thought it would be prudent to add a little FAQ section here to clear up any remaining doubts you may have.
 Let’s check it out?

 Are Grammarly and Ginger available both on Windows and macOS?